JasonSwindle/ecs-local-dns-cache/README.md

 coredns_cache_hits_total{server="dns://:53",type="success"} 1
 ```

+## Metrics

+CoreDNS provides many metrics to understand cache hit / miss and if CoreDNS maybe lagging behind.
+Take a look at the file `METRICS.md` for a list of entries.

 ## FAQ

 - Q: Does this work for ECS Bridge Mode?
-  - A: This is all I have tested it on at the moment.
+  - A: This is all that tested it on at the moment.
+AWS VPC network mode is currently being worked on.

+- Q: Will this work for Fargate?
+  - A: Not tested.